tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

   analytics services, among others.
 Pursuant to our instructions, these parties will access, process, or store Personal Information only in the course of performing their duties to us.
-* Business Transfers: If we are involved in strategic transactions, reorganization, bankruptcy, receivership, or transition of service to another provider (collectively, a “Transaction”), your Personal Information and other information may be disclosed in the diligence process with counterparties and others assisting with the Transaction and transferred to a successor or affiliate as part of that Transaction along with other assets.
+* Business Transfers: If we are involved in strategic transactions, reorganization, bankruptcy, receivership, or transition of service to another provider (collectively, a "Transaction"), your Personal Information and other information may be disclosed in the diligence process with counterparties and others assisting with the Transaction and transferred to a successor or affiliate as part of that Transaction along with other assets.
 * Legal Requirements: We may share your Personal Information, including information about your interaction with our